mauriciojost/botino-arduino/README.md

 For example: if you want the actor to wake up every 2 hours, just set its frequency to `201026060` (the expression can be read as follows: 2 for frequency mode; 01 for any day, as any day number modulo 1 equals 0; 02 meaning every 2 hours, as any pair hour value modulo 2 equals 0, while odd hours will give 1, so no matching; 60 for matching only at 00m, and 00 for matching only at 00s).

+### Period Seconds

+Simply use `3xxxxxxxx`.

+The actor will act with the period given as argument (in the `xxx...`).

+For example: if you want the actor to wake up every 999 seconds, just set its frequency to `300000999`.

+### One off

+Simply use `4xxxxxxxx`.

+The actor will act immediately.

 # 3. Contribute